ivanubi/credimart-react-native/README.md

 ### Folder Structure

     .
-    ├── assets                   # Contains all the assets (images, fonts...) used by the application ├── components               # Common components used by the application.
+    ├── assets                   # Assets (images, fonts...) used by the application ├── components               # Common components used by the application.
     │   ├── ImageInput.tsx          # Component that takes a photo as an input
     │   ├── MultipleImageInput.tsx  # Same as ImageInput.tsx but allows multiple photos.